tebl/tebl/faq.md

 # FAQ
 You probably have a lot of questions and while I sometimes appear to have them, they're usually a best-effort sort of thing.
 Electronics is not my day job, I actually don't one as I'm currently suffering from a chronic illness that severely limits my ability to function beyond basic day-to-day stuff.
 I dabble in electronics when I have the energy to do so, because everyone needs a hobby in order to keep an active mind healthy.
-I find that building simple things gives me a sense of accomplishment though it might not seem like much to actual EE-engineers.
+I find that building simple things gives me a sense of accomplishment, though ultimately it might not seem like much to actual EE-engineers.

 The files made available through any of my repositories are free, but that does not mean that they come without any sort of limitations.
 Each repository will usually have a license associated with it if you want to know the specifics, but to keep things practical purposes - they're there because nothing in here comes with anything resembling a warranty.
 If you soldered it together, you take full responsibility for it (intended or accidental).
 If you connected it, ran it or powered it up - you're still responsible.
 I will however attempt to help you to the best of my abilities.